Bruno Bettelheim: The Uses of Enchantment

 and the National Book Award in the category of Contemporary Thought.

-However, in 1991, well-supported charges of plagiarism were brought against Bettelheim's The Uses of Enchantment, primarily that he had copied from Julian Herscher's 1963 A Psychiatric Study of Fairy Tales (revised ed.
+However, in 1991, well-supported charges of plagiarism were brought against Bettelheim's The Uses of Enchantment, primarily that he had copied from Julius Heuscher's A Psychiatric Study of Myths and Fairy Tales: Their Origin, Meaning, and Usefulness (1963, revised ed.
 1974).

 Death

 At the end of his life, Bettelheim had depression.
 He appeared to have had difficulties with depression for much of his life.
-In 1990, widowed, in failing physical health, and experiencing the effects of a stroke which impaired his mental abilities and paralyzed part of his body, he killed himself as a result of self-induced asphyxiation by placing a plastic bag over his head.
+In 1990, widowed, in failing physical health, and experiencing the effects of a stroke which impaired his mental abilities and paralyzed part of his body, he took his own life.
 He died on March 13, 1990, in Maryland.

 In popular culture

 Bettelheim was a public intellectual, whose writing and many public appearances in popular media paralleled a growing post WWII interest in psychoanalysis.
 For instance, he appeared multiple times on The Dick Cavett Show in the 70s to discuss theories of autism and psychoanalysis.
 Richard Pollak's biography of Bettelheim argues that such popular appearances shielded his unethical behavior from scrutiny.

 Bettelheim appeared as himself in the 1983 Woody Allen mockumentary Zelig.

 A BBC Horizon documentary about Bettelheim was televised in 1987.